ohamadikevalentine/Tracing-Bias-to-Its-Sources-Speaker-Landscapes-/README.md

 The notebook expects access to external files stored locally or on Google Drive, including:

-- pretrained platform-level embedding files for 10 runs (included in repo)
+- pretrained platform-level embedding files for 10 runs
 - human ratings data
 - comparison data from the earlier aggregate study (Ohamadike et al., 2025).